 A key element to our strategy for growth is through acquisitions.
-As discussed more fully in Note 3 to our consolidated financial statements in this Report, during 2021, we completed three acquisitions that expanded our technology offerings, diversified our markets and customers and expanded our reach into Europe.
+As discussed more fully in Note 3 to our consolidated financial statements in this Report, during 2021, we completed three acquisitions (collectively the "acquired businesses") that expanded our technology offerings, diversified our markets and customers and expanded our reach into Europe.